 The Main Library is located at the Badia Fiesolana.
 The Departmental Library is at Villa la Fonte.
 All books and ebooks are indexed in the Catalogue.

 At the Badia Library, the Economics Collection is located in the 330-339 shelf range on the entry-level floor.
 The Statistical Theory Collection (500-519) and the Data Manuals Collection (001-006) are also located on the entry-level.
 The Departmental Library is located on the second floor at Villa La Fonte.

 Books and manuals in the Departmental Library are listed on this page, with links to eBooks.
 Note that works in the Departmental Library can only be used in Villa La Fonte.

 Books may be borrowed from the main Library (Badia Fiesolana) for 30 days - renewable if not requested by another reader.
 Books may be requested for delivery from the Badia Library to the Department by following the instructions on this Library page.
 Log into ‘My Library Account’ by entering the 14 digits on the EUI card.
 For password, use the last five digits of the card number.
 Loans can be renewed by following the instructions on this Library page.

 The Profile of the Economics Collection is at this link.
 Read about the Statistical Data Collection here.

-This short video gives an overview of collections and services for EUI economists and users of statistical data.
+This short video gives an overview of Library collections and services for EUI economists and users of statistical data.

 Departmental Library (Villa La Fonte)